openskynetwork/osky-sample/README.md

 This tool sort unsorted OpenSky avro files by the time the messages arrived at the OpenSky server (timeAtServer).
 This is important for a proper position decoding since the decoder assumes messages to be ordered in time.
 Simply run `java -cp decoder.jar org.opensky.tools.AvroSort sample.avro sample_sorted.avro`.

 Note: the tools first loads all data into memory.
 So make sure you have enough memory available.
+Otherwise use AvroSplit to split the Avro file in consitent small files.

+#### AvroSplit

+This tool can be used to split one Avro file into an arbitrary number of smaller files without losing flight consistency.
+It can also be used to join multiple Avro files since it allows a arbitrary number of input as well as output files!

+Usage:
+  * `java -cp decoder.jar org.opensky.tools.AvroSplit -o outfile -n 5 sample.avro` -- splits sample.avro into 5 files called outfile1.avro, outfile2.avro, ...
+  * `java -cp decoder.jar org.opensky.tools.AvroSplit -o outfile in1.avro in2.avro ...` -- joins input files to one avro file outfile1.avro